Xaki786/logseq-data/pages/Project Nirvana.md

+## Thinking
+- Start practicing DSA from early on, i.e. solve on e
 - Here are the list of goals which I want to achieve in 2024.
 Time frame to achieve this is
 	- 15th April - 31st December
 	- 8.5 months or